chrislzm/RestApiBenchmark/README.md

 This documentation is not complete.
 This application is under active development.

-This benchmarking tool is by default configured to test the [Back in Stock Database REST API](https://github.com/chrislzm/BackInStock/tree/master/RestApi).
-For more information, visit the [Back in Stock](https://github.com/chrislzm/BackInStock) project.
+This benchmarking tool is by default configured to test the [Back in Stock Database REST API](https://github.com/chrislzm/BackInStock/tree/master/RestApi) (visit the [Back in Stock](https://github.com/chrislzm/BackInStock) project for more information), but it can be modified to test other REST APIs.

 Screenshot: